FFmpeg/FFV1/ffv1.md

 `a | b`       means bit-wise "or" of a and b.

 `a >> b`      means arithmetic right shift of two’s complement integer representation of a by b binary digits.
+This is equivalent to, b times dividing a by 2 with rounding toward negative infinity.

 `a << b`      means arithmetic left shift of two’s complement integer representation of a by b binary digits.